Securities-based Financing – Education Corner

-Whether you are a buyer, broker, or seller, the key piece of any successful transaction is always “the close” — and that means the part where the thing is purchased, the act is done, and (we all hope) everyone heads home with a huge smile on their face.
+Whether you’re a buyer, a broker, or a seller, “the close” is always the most important part of a successful transaction.
+This is the part where the thing is bought, the act is done, and (hopefully) everyone goes home with a big smile on their face.

 We can thank the mortgage meltdown and the ensuing financial crisis for that and the reams of new regulations hovering over the entire financial industry — with little promise of slackening anywhere in sight.
 But into this void a few enterprising souls have ventured to fill the financing gap left when lending takes too long or is not enough.
 Securities-based financing – essentially loans against one’s stocks, bonds, mutual funds, or other fungible, marketable securities – are now a very viable tool in this regard.
 I’ll tell you why in a moment.

 First, A Retail Stock Loan History Lesson